authorizerdev/docs/src/pages/authorizer-js/functions.md

 It accepts JSON object as parameter with following keys

+> Note: You will need a SMTP server with an email address and password configured as [authorizer environment](/core/env/) using which system can send emails.

 | Key     | Description                                  | Required |
 | ------- | -------------------------------------------- | -------- |
 | `email` | Email for which password needs to be changed | true     |